 Migrants as threat:

-Articles that framed migrants as villain/threat portrayed them as being dangerous, violent, criminals, and as a threat to public order and safety of native people.
+Articles that framed migrants as villain portrayed them as being dangerous, violent, criminals, and as a threat to public order and safety of native people.
 They are also shown as competitors for scarce jobs and state funds, and the reason for increasing unemployment and insecurity in the destination states.
 Within this frame, two recurrent narratives were identified:

 International migrants as threat to national security